MTSM motor torpedo boat

 The MTSM motor torpedo boat (Motoscafo da Turismo Silurante Modificato) was a series of small motor torpedo boats developed by the Regia Marina (Italian Royal Navy) during World War II.

 The vessel was an improved version of the Motoscafo da Turismo Silurante (MTS) motor torpedo boat.
 This was achieved through a larger sea-going hull with reinforced keel and a sharper stem.
-The MTSM were designed to be towed by larger motorboats into the target area.
+The MTSM was designed to be towed by larger motorboats into the target area.
 Once there, the MTSM could carry out a torpedo attack on moored or stationary ships.
 The boat could also be transported over land on trailers.

 Early development

 The Italian plans for an assault motor torpedo boat, the MTS, began in December 1939.
 The Italian Naval Command goal was a small, high speed two-seat motor torpedo boat based on the Motoscafo da Turismo Modificato (MTM), itself an improved version of the MT motorboat which used an explosive charge as the warhead.
 In addition to speed, seaworthiness and range should have made the motorboat capable of carrying out operations against anchored targets.
 The MTS was armed with two 450 mm torpedoes.

 In the summer of 1940 Baglietto shipyards released the first four prototypes, MTS 1, MTS 2, MTS 3 and MTS 4.
 The motorboats were tested in an unsuccessful attack on Greek naval forces at Porto Edda, Albania, on 5 April 1941.
 After that it was clear that the MTS had indeed met the criteria, but due to its small wooden hull it was only partially seaworthy.
 The demand for a better and larger successor led to the development of the MTSM.